Lower High School

 Service Learning and Sustainability

-GESS is accredited by The Alliance for Sustainable Schools in recognition of our efforts to educate students about the importance of sustainability.
+GESS is accredited by the Alliance for Sustainable Schools, recognising our commitment to educating students about the importance of sustainability.

-• Commemorating World Mental Health Day, Peace Day and Earth Day
+• Activities for World Mental Health Day, Peace Day, and Earth Day

-• Love in a Bouquet - engagement with individuals from TOUCH Centre for Independent Living
+• Love in a Bouquet – community engagement with the TOUCH Centre for Independent Living

 School Trips and Enrichment Activities

-Our school trips and enrichment activities challenge students to step out of their comfort zones and participate in experiences that foster character growth, promote intercultural understanding and encourage meaningful engagement with diverse communities and the environment.
+Our school trips and enrichment activities challenge students to step outside their comfort zone, gain new perspectives, and participate in experiences that foster character development, intercultural understanding, and social responsibility.

 Wellbeing and Guidance